 The positive outlook is contagious.

-We just have to get there.
+We just have to believe it to…get there?

 It is fair to say that, in addition, a radical social change needs to be initiated in the labels of “man = breadwinner” and “woman = housekeeper.”
 The weight of a mother mismanaging the cleanliness of her home because she working a full-time career is much heavier than a father who cannot temporarily financially provide for his family.
 It is an unjust double standard with a discussion worthy of its own post.